‘Choose a job you love and you will never have to work a day in your life.’ Confucius

 Do I learn by doing or do I learn from courses and study material?

-So when asked these questions a few will have ready answers while most will need to think through them for a bit.
+So when asked these questions, most will need to think about them before they answer.
 And that’s perfectly fine because we keep discovering things about ourselves as we go through various situations in life.
-But its also important to make a conscious effort to know ourselves better while choosing a career that is going to stay with us for a large part of our lives.
+A career that is going to stay with us for major part of our lives.
 So it makes sense to take the time to do this self-analysis.

-Keeping a journal.
-One could spend 15 – 20 minutes at night to write in the journal.
+Keep a journal.
+One could spend 15 – 20 minutes a day to write in a journal.
 Over a period of time this will give a lot of mental clarity and help delve deeper into ones nature as well.